How to teach phrasal verbs (so that your ESL students remember)

 ‘She felt let down when her parents didn’t come to see her in the play.’

-Meaning 2# of Down: To remove something that is higher or wider than you
+Meaning 2#: To remove something that is higher or wider than you

 To cut down = to cut something that is higher or wider than you (a tree or a hedge).

 To knock down – to deliberately make a building (or part of it) fall using a wrecking ball or other tools.